apache/spark/UPDATING.md

 ## Airflow 1.8.1

 The Airflow package name was changed from `airflow` to `apache-airflow` during this release.
-You must uninstall your previously installed version of Airflow before installing 1.8.1.
+You must uninstall previously installed version of Airflow before installing 1.8.1.

 ## Airflow 1.8